Nifer03/active-directory-detection-response-lab/README.md

 Add CSmith to the Remote Desktop Users group or authorized users list.

 Test RDP login using the CSmith account to ensure access is working.

+**3. Splunk SIEM Setup**

+**Install Splunk Enterprise**

+Install and configure Splunk Enterprise on the Ubuntu server.

+**Forward Windows Logs**

+Install the Splunk Universal Forwarder on both the Windows Test Server and the AD Domain Controller.

+Configure them to forward security/event logs to the Splunk instance.

+**Create Splunk Alert**

+Set up a scheduled search to detect suspicious logins:

+Event ID: 4624

+Logon_Type: 7 (remote interactive) or 10 (remote desktop/console)

+Configure the alert to trigger when matching events occur.

+**4. Shuffle SOAR & Slack Integration**

+Create accounts for Shuffle SOAR and Slack.

+Connect Splunk’s webhook to Shuffle SOAR to trigger automation workflows.

+In Slack, create a workspace and channel (e.g., #alerts), and retrieve the Channel ID.

+Authenticate the Shuffle SOAR Bot with Slack.

+Build a workflow that:

+Detects Event ID 4624 (Logon_Type 7/10) from Splunk alerts.

+Sends a Slack alert for suspicious login activity.

+Sends an email to the analyst with an approval link to authorize or deny account disablement.

+If approved, queries Active Directory via LDAP to locate the targeted account.

+Disables the account in Active Directory.

+Sends a final confirmation alert to Slack once the account has been disabled.